-American Express Membership Rewards is one of the go-to programs of choice for the savvy points collector, with the most airline and hotel points transfer partners of the major credit card points programs.
+American Express Membership Rewards is one of the go-to programs of choice for the savvy points collector.
+The program has the most airline and hotel points transfer partners of the major credit card rewards programs.

-I have revisited this intro guide to Membership Rewards to make sure everyone knows the ins and outs of the program, its transfer partners, quirks and benefits, especially given solid sign-up offers on a number of American Express cards
+This guide to Membership Rewards will cover all aspects of the program.
+This includes its transfer partners and benefits — especially given solid sign-up offers on American Express Cards.

 Here are a few quick reasons: